-Part of what you’re paying for is the research and high-level strategy necessary to make your campaign work.
+Part of what you’re paying (or willing to pay for SEO) for is the research and high-level strategy necessary to make your campaign work.
 And remember, most of these reputable agencies have years, if not decades of combined experience to make those strategies even more valuable.

 In any case, good content takes a long time, and great content takes even longer.
-You’re paying not just for the writing, but also the revising, the editing, the back-and-forth consultations with the publication editor, and the finishing touches that take it live.
+You’re paying not just for the writing service, but also the revising, the editing, the back-and-forth consultations with the publication editor, and the finishing touches that take it live.

 The problem?
 The more authoritative the publisher is, the harder it is to get featured.
 Think of authority as higher and higher walls, keeping out unknown parties.
 Link building agencies often spend time building better relationships with these fortresses, so they have a much easier time publishing new work.
 It’s like the Trojan horse that gets you past the walls—except way less sneaky and instead of a horse, it’s a smartly written opinion piece.

 Are these mistakes?
 Sometimes.
 But most of the time, they’re expected losses—and a necessary cost of doing business.
 Accordingly, they’re worked into the bottom-line costs.

 So yeah, all of a sudden it starts making sense that link building prices can range in the hundreds to thousands of dollars per link.

 But Fill-in-the-Trendy-Brand-Name-Here Promised They Could Get Me Links for Cheap!